 Here is Secretary of State John Kerry reporting on the progress of negotiations with Iran.
 His statement should sound familiar to a lot of mediators: on continuing negotiations so long as progress is being made, on the importance of building an agreement that will last, on the need to avoid being rushed or constrained by arbitrary deadlines, and at the same time on recognizing that difficult decisions need to be made soon if agreement is to be reached.

 Joseph C. Markowitz has published this blog, focusing on mediation and other forms of conflict resolution, since 2009.
 Mr. Markowitz practices law under the name "Law Offices of Joseph C. Markowitz," sharing space with three other attorneys in downtown Los Angeles.
 He has been in practice since 1980, emphasizing employment law, intellectual property, and general business disputes.
 Mr. Markowitz was trained as a mediator in 1994, and has served on one state court and two federal court mediation panels, in addition to handling private mediations.
 He also served as president of the Southern California Mediation Association in 2014.

 For more information about Mr. Markowitz’s law and dispute resolution practice, go to jcmarkowitz.com

-ADR agreements arbitration attorneys books caucus clients communication compromise confidentiality conflict cooperation costs courts discovery emotions fairness history impasse interests international conflict Israel judges justice listening litigation mediation mediator movies negotiation Obama peace persuasion politics power psychology public disputes rules settlement training trial trust violence war winning
+ADR agreements arbitration attorneys books caucus clients communication compromise confidentiality conflict cooperation costs courts discovery emotions fairness history impasse interests international conflict Israel joint sessions justice listening litigation mediation mediator movies negotiation Obama peace persuasion politics power psychology public disputes rules settlement training trial trust violence war winning